Numeral (linguistics): No base

 Many languages of Melanesia have (or once had) counting systems based on parts of the body which do not have a numeric base; there are (or were) no numerals, but rather nouns for relevant parts of the body—or simply pointing to the relevant spots—were used for quantities.
 For example, 1–4 may be the fingers, 5 'thumb', 6 'wrist', 7 'elbow', 8 'shoulder', etc., across the body and down the other arm, so that the opposite little finger represents a number between 17 (Torres Islands) to 23 (Eleman).
 For numbers beyond this, the torso, legs and toes may be used, or one might count back up the other arm and back down the first, depending on the people.

 2: binary

-Binary systems are base 2, using zeros and ones.
-With only two symbols binary is used for things with coding like computers.
+Binary systems are based on the number 2, using zeros and ones.
+Due to its simplicity, only having two distinct digits, binary is commonly used in computing, with zero and one often corresponding to "off/on" respectively.

 3: ternary

-Base 3 counting has practical usage in some analog logic, in baseball scoring and in self–similar mathematical structures.
+Ternary systems are based on the number 3, having practical usage in some analog logic, in baseball scoring and in self–similar mathematical structures.